Data Breaches in Healthcare Security Systems

 \subsection{Footprinting}

 Footprinting is the first step of the hacking process.
-This is also called the analysis step~\cite{levy2021introducing}.
-Hackers learn all about the targeted hospital, including the working personnel and the computing devices used, including the WiFi, the oprtating system (OS), and the location of all the computing devices.
+It is also called the analysis step~\cite{levy2021introducing}.
+Hackers learn all about the targeted hospital, including the working personnel and the computing devices used, including the WiFi, the operating system (OS), and the location of all the computing devices.
 Using all these details, hackers determine the vulnerabilities of those devices. \begin{enumerate} \item \textbf{Scanning devices:} Hackers buy the same devices from the market.
 These security devices come with the instruction manual where all the credentials like account name and password will be given away.
 Before hacking the actual devices, hackers try password cracking on these sample devices.
-Then, they perform several hacking attacks. \item \textbf{Account Harvesting Attack:} This uses a computer program to gather information regarding the staff from the internet from various sources.
+Then, they perform several hacking attacks. \item \textbf{Account Harvesting Attack:} It uses a computer program to gather information regarding the staff from the internet from various sources.
 It collects all the information like phone numbers, email addresses, and other important stuff.
-Later the hacker uses data mining techniques to analyze this data. \item \textbf{Social-engineering attacks:} This is a more detailed version of gathering information.
-In this attack, basically, the hacker impersonates one of the suppliers and tries to get information~\cite{krombholz2015advanced}.
+Later the hacker uses data mining techniques to analyze this data. \item \textbf{Social-engineering attacks:} In this attack, the hacker impersonates one of the suppliers and tries to get information~\cite{krombholz2015advanced}.
 They send requests to the staff members on various social networking platforms such as LinkedIn and Facebook to get their personal information, such as birthdays.
-They closely monitor whom the staff members are meeting, their promotion details. \item \textbf{Behaviour-Monitoring Hacks:} They monitor the behavior of the staff, if they are going somewhere, their activities, they try to implement shoulder surfing for the passwords, personal identification numbers (PINs), and other security codes~\cite{spagnoli2018behaviour}.
+They closely monitor whom the staff members are meeting, their promotion details. \item \textbf{Behaviour-Monitoring Hacks:} Hackers monitor the behavior of the staff and their activities, attempting to implement shoulder surfing for the passwords, personal identification numbers (PINs), and other security codes~\cite{spagnoli2018behaviour}.
 Sometimes if the hacker cannot physically go to the hospitals, the hacker may install Trojan software like PlaceRaider, which can print 3D models of the targeted hospitals.
 PlaceRaider can be used to take photos of computer screens, protected health information (PHI), and other financial documents. \end{enumerate}